Warped geometries of Segre-Veronese manifolds: The exponential map

 \section{The exponential map}

-Before presenting the main original contribution in \cref{sec_log}, we briefly investigate the exponential map on the (pre-)Segre--Veronese manifold.
-The following result is a straightforward generalization of~\cite[Theorem 1]{SVV2022} and its proof, which dealt only with the usual Euclidean geometry (i.e., $\alpha=1$) of the Segre manifold (i.e., $\vect{k}=(1,\ldots,1)$).
-As we will rely on the general strategy of the proof, it is included for self-containedness.
+Before presenting the main original contribution in \cref{sec_log}, we briefly investigate the exponential maps of (pre-)Segre--Veronese manifolds.
+The following result is a generalization of~\cite[Theorem 1]{SVV2022} and its proof, which dealt only with the usual Euclidean geometry (i.e., $\alpha=1$) of the Segre manifold (i.e., $\vect{k}=(1,\ldots,1)$).